Adding and Subtracting Polynomials

 Example: Add 2x2 + 6x + 5 and 3x2 - 2x - 1

-Here is an animation to show you:
+Here is an animated example:

 (Note: there was no "like term" for the -7 in the other polynomial, so we didn't have to add anything to it.)